managing-os-projects/os-sponsor-needs/sharing-text.md

 DRAFT - Needs work

+What operational support your open source project needs to make your life easier, so you can focus on the project and not the paperwork?

-As the open source space continues to evolve, we have the opportunity to bring together ideas on what types of support projects need from sponsoring organizations.
-A project-led perspective on these needs would help open source projects and sponsoring organizations have a shared approach to identifying and understanding needs and for sponsoring organziations to know what to provide, so each project and organization doesn't need to navigate these things on their own.
-Neil Chue Hong, Carol Willing and Tracy Teal drafted a set of ideas to start a project-led list of sponsoring project needs.
-This is an opportunity to bring together ideas across different projects.
-Please contribute your thoughts and ideas to the dicussion, or list, or fill out the anonymous survey.
+Neil Chue Hong, Tracy Teal and Carol Willing are doing a community consultation to understand what services are needed from supporting organizations.
+This will become a reference for projects when thinking about their operational needs at different stages, and as guidance for supporting organization to identify the services they can provide.
+A project-led perspective on these needs will help open source projects and sponsoring organizations have a shared approach to identifying and understanding needs and for sponsoring organziations to know what to provide, so each project and organization doesn't need to navigate these things on their own.

+We want to hear from all types of people and projects!
+Join the [discussion](https://github.com/managing-os-projects/os-fiscal-sponsor-needs/discussions) or share comments in an [anonymous survey](https://forms.gle/tCc8HBDPXEmvMwve9), and contribute to the [conversation](https://github.com/managing-os-projects/os-sponsor-needs/blob/main/contributing.md).

+See more about the [OS Sponsor Needs project](https://github.com/managing-os-projects/os-sponsor-needs).